13 Tips to Start a Gluten-Free Diet

-Despite managing celiac disease or a gluten sensitivity, sticking to a gluten-free diet may be an overwhelming and unnerving task.
-But bistroMD is here to make your life easier without negotiating its quality.
-Practice these 12 gluten-free tips that will change your life!
+Sticking to a gluten-free diet may be an overwhelming and unnerving task.
+But bistroMD is here to make your life easier with these 13 tips to start a gluten-free diet.

 1. Avoid "Red Light" Foods

 Avoiding "red light" foods helps alleviate symptoms associated to celiac disease or gluten sensitivity.
 The body can begin healing itself to reduce health complications later down the road.

 According to the Celiac Disease Foundation, gluten-containing grains and their derivatives include the following: